kyma-project/lifecycle-manager/README.md

 Lifecycle Manager manages Clusters through the [Kyma Custom Resource](api/v1alpha1/kyma_types.go), which contains a desired state of all modules in a cluster.

-Based on the [ModuleTemplate Custom Resource](api/v1alpha1/moduletemplate_types.go), it resolves a set of image layers from an OCI Registry and creates custom resources for the [Module Manager](https://github.com/kyma-project/module-manager/).
+Based on the [ModuleTemplate Custom Resource](api/v1alpha1/moduletemplate_types.go), it resolves a set of image layers from an OCI Registry and creates custom resources for the based on a Manifest.
 This is the basic delivery model for all modules.
 Using its created resources in the initial delivery of a module, it  then updates the [Kyma Custom Resource](api/v1alpha1/kyma_types.go) based on the observed status changes in the Module Custom Resources (similar to a native kubernetes deployment tracking availability).

 Module operators only have to watch their own custom resources and reconcile modules in the target clusters to the desired state.
 These states are then aggregated to reflect the cluster state.
-Please reference [Module Manager](https://github.com/kyma-project/module-manager/) in order to gain more insight into how each module is collecting its status and report it to the Lifecycle Manager.

 ### Example